Contact forms convert at 1–3%. Pre-qualification flows convert at 10–20%.

 Heyflow

 The strongest option for mortgage pre-qualification specifically.
-Heyflow was built with the lending industry in mind — it has templates for home buying qualification, refinance readiness, and loan pre-qualification out of the box.
+It was built with the lending industry in mind — home buying qualification, refinance readiness, and loan pre-qual templates exist out of the box.
+Not generic quiz templates you have to adapt.

 Branching logic lets you ask different questions depending on whether the prospect is purchasing, refinancing, or exploring a HELOC.
-Result pages can be personalized by scenario: FHA vs. conventional, first-time buyer vs. move-up buyer.
-It embeds via HTML snippet, iFrame, or as a full-page experience.
+Result pages personalize by scenario: FHA vs. conventional, first-time buyer vs. move-up buyer.
+Embeds via HTML snippet, iFrame, or full-page experience.

 Connects natively to Salesforce, HubSpot, and most major CRMs.
-Zapier handles everything else.
+Zapier handles the rest.

 Involve.me

-More flexible if you want to build something custom.
-Mortgage templates are available, but the real value is the drag-and-drop builder — you can construct a "How ready are you to buy?" flow that segments prospects before routing them to your CRM.
-Outcome pages are fully customizable, which matters when you want to send first-time buyers somewhere different than experienced buyers.
+Better if you want to build something completely custom.
+Mortgage templates exist, but the real value is the drag-and-drop builder — you can wire a "How ready are you to buy?" flow that segments prospects before routing them anywhere.
+Outcome pages are fully customizable.
+Cheapest paid option of the three.

 Outgrow